adibpat/mythread_ThreadsLibrary/README.txt

 Compiling:
      $ make
-# This is equivalent to "make all" and "make a5" which can also be alternatively used.
+# This is equivalent to "make all".
 # It compiles all the code files, creates the corresponding object files and builds
-# the library file "libmythread.a".
-It also builds the mythread_test file - a sample
+# the library file "mythread.a".
+It also builds the test.c file - a sample
 # test program provided - which tests out all the mythread_ functions.

 Library Compilation: